Nick Leeson

 Nicholas William Leeson (born 25 February 1967) is an English former derivatives trader whose fraudulent, unauthorised and speculative trades resulted in the 1995 collapse of Barings Bank, the United Kingdom's oldest existing merchant bank.
 He was convicted of financial crime in a Singapore court and served more than four years in Changi Prison.

 Between 2005 and 2011, Leeson had senior management roles at League of Ireland football club Galway United.
-After it suffered financial difficulties, he resigned from his position as chief executive officer.
+After it suffered financial difficulties, he resigned from his position as chief executive officer (CEO).
 He is also active on the keynote and after-dinner speaking circuit, where he advises companies about risk and corporate responsibility.
 Since 2023, he has been a private investigator dealing with cases of financial misconduct.

 Early life

-Nicholas William Leeson was born on 25 February 1967 in Watford, in Hertfordshire, England, to working-class parents on a council estate.
+Nick Leeson was born in Watford, Hertfordshire, to working-class parents on a council estate.
 His father was a self-employed plasterer, his mother a nurse.
 He attended Kingsway Junior School and then Parmiter's School in nearby Garston.
 After finishing sixth form in 1985 with six O Levels and two A level passes, Leeson was hired as a clerk with the Lombard Street branch of the Coutts private bank, where he settled paper cheques, crediting and debiting client accounts.

 In 1987, Leeson moved to Morgan Stanley's Futures and Options back office, clearing and settling listed derivatives transactions.
 With few prospects for a front office role, he joined Barings Bank two years later, on a salary of £12,000 a year.
 With four other settlement specialists, Leeson was briefly seconded to Hong Kong to troubleshoot Barings' back office in the Indonesian capital of Jakarta.
 He was then transferred to Barings' Jakarta office in 1990, handling some of Barings' unpaid share certificates which amounted to £100 million.
 Leeson returned to London in September 1991 to investigate a case of fraud in which a Barings employee had used a client's account to trade on a proprietary basis until margin calls from the clearinghouses unraveled the scheme.